swap357/starcoder2.npy/README.md

 print(tokenizer.decode(output_ids))
 ```

+`Starcoder2Tokenizer` implements a tiny byte pair encoding (BPE) tokenizer.
+It loads its vocabulary from `starcoder2/resources/vocab.json` along with the
+merge rules in `merges.txt`.
+Custom paths for these files can be provided via
+the tokenizer constructor if desired.

 The weights file `starcoder2.npy` is expected to be a serialized Python
 dictionary containing arrays or lists.
 If `numpy` is available it will be
 used, otherwise a pure Python pickle loader is employed.
 This example